COVID-19 Information and Safety Guidance

 Student Vaccination Mandate Requirements

-CUNY mandates that all students taking in-person and hybrid classes have up-to-date COVID-19 vaccinations, which includes a booster once eligible, and upload proof of up-to-date vaccination in CUNYfirst (Student Guide to Vaccination Verification).
+CUNY mandates that all students taking in-person and hybrid classes must be fully vaccinated against COVID-19, and upload proof of up-to-date vaccination in CUNYFirst (Student Guide to Vaccination Verification).
 Maintaining up-to-date COVID-19 vaccination status is the single most important thing you can do to protect yourself and those with whom you interact with at the Graduate Center.

 All students registering for a fully-in person or hybrid class for the 2022 Fall term must upload proof of vaccination to CUNYfirst by ten (10) days before classes begin.
 Students who do not provide proof of vaccination before classes begin will be de-registered prior to the first scheduled day of classes.